-Food Supplement Program is a program that enables low-income families to buy a variety of food that is the basis for better nutrition.
+Supplemental Nutrition Assistance Program (SNAP) is a food supplemental program that enables low-income families to buy a variety of food that is the basis for better nutrition.
 Benefits are issued electronically to the family's Delaware Food First card each month.
 This is an Electronic Benefits Transfer (EBT) card.
 The Food Supplement Program recipient uses this card at local grocery stores to access his/her food benefit.

 The United States Department of Agriculture, Food & Nutrition Service (FNS), is the federal agency responsible for overseeing the Food Supplement Program.
 Please see our Related Links page for the FNS website.

 Eligibility for this service is based on factors such as who lives and eats together as well as relationships in the home and income.
-All children under the age of 22 years old who live with their parents must apply with their parents.
+All children 21 years of age and younger who live with their parents must apply with their parents.
 You must be a U.S. Citizen or an eligible alien to qualify.
 Individuals who receive TANF, GA or Supplemental Security Income (SSI) do not need to meet an income test in order to receive Food benefits.
 The maximum gross monthly income limit for most other individuals is set at 130% of the Federal Poverty Level (FPL).
 There is no resource test.
 See the 130% FPL chart

 Additional Food Assistance Resources

 - WIC - Women Infant and Children - Helps low-income women, infants & children up to age 5 who are at nutritional risk.

 - School and Community Nutrition Programs

 The U.S. Department of Agriculture also prohibits discrimination based on race, color, national origin, sex, religious creed, disability, age, political beliefs or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.